ucc23/ucc/_clusters/xdocc3.md

 UTI_C_lit: 0.25
 UTI_C_dup: 0.26
 UTI_summary: |
-    XDOCC-3 is a poorly populated, loose object of intermediate C3 quality.
+    <b>XDOCC-3</b> is a poorly populated, loose object of intermediate C3 quality.
+It is located at a relatively close distance from the Sun, near the mid-plane.
 It is poorly studied in the literature.<br><br><span style="color: #99180f; font-weight: bold;">Warning: </span>This is possibly a duplicated object, which shares a significant percentage of members with at least one previously reported entry.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: red; font-weight: bold;">C</span>
 r_50_val: 15.3